jarmokivekas/tuamk-thesis/doc/main.md

 ## Data flow

-The USRP's center frequency is incremented at regular intervals to complete full scans of a wide part of the spectrum.
+The USRP's center frequency is incremented at regular intervals to complete full scans of a wide band of the spectrum.
 An FFT is calculated and stored for each hop during the scan.

 The difference in the center frequency of each consecutive hop is slightly less